tagtogorg/tagtog-doc/webeditor.md

           {% include image.html name="editor-pre-deselection.PNG" width="250" %}</td>
         </tr>
       </table>
-      <p>You can choose whether pre-annotations are <strong>case sensitive</strong> or not.
-As other properties from pre-annotations, this setting can be change both from the editor and/or at project level: <i>Settings > Annotations</i>.</p>
+      <p markdown="1">You can choose whether pre-selections are **case sensitive or not**.
+As other properties from pre-selections, this setting can be changed both directly [in the document toolbar](#pre-selections-1) and/or [at the project level](projects.html#pre-selections).</p>
     </div>
     <div class="one-third-col">
-      {% include message.html message="From the editor you can choose whether the pre-selections or pre-deselections are activated or deactivated.
-You can also change the <strong>default</strong> of these settings at project level in <i>Settings > Annotations</i>." %}
+      {% include message.html message="You can recognize pre-selections (&amp; pre-deselections) because they have a <strong>yellow border</strong>.
+If you click on a pre-selected annotation, you confirm the annotation as valid.
+If you click on a pre-deselect annotation, you remove the annotation." %}
-      {% include message.html message="You can turn on/off <strong>case sensitivity</strong> for pre-annotations" %}
+      {% include message.html message="You can turn on/off <strong>case sensitivity</strong> for pre-selections." %}
     </div>
     <div class="two-third-col">
       <h5>Annotation Menu</h5>